DistrictDataLabs/yellowbrick/docs/evaluation.rst

 along the way.

-**IMPORTANT**: please make sure you record all errors that you get and any tracebacks you receive for step four!
+**IMPORTANT**: please make sure you record all errors that you get and any tracebacks you receive for step three!

 Step Five: Feedback
 ~~~~~~~~~~~~~~~~~~~